chandra1sekar/data-engineering/07-Sourcing-Data/sync-slides.md

 ::: notes
 Go over | jq stuff

+take time to go over jsonlines (Show examples from jsonlines.org)
 :::

-## Publish some test messages to that topic with the kafka console producer
+## Publish some test messages to that topic with kafkacat

 ```
 docker-compose exec mids \